Accept Payments Online

 To implement this the person who edits the website simply copies and pastes the wizard generated code into their website.

-2) Script and database generated buttons
+Script and database generated buttons

-3) End to end solution
+End to end solution

 Setup cost

-This really depends on the service you subscribe to however typically the each online payment will incur a cost as a percentage of the total amount and in some cases there may also be setup or monthly service charges again this is.
+This really depends on the service you subscribe to however typically the each online payment will incur a cost as a percentage of the total amount and in some cases there may also be setup or monthly service charges.
+In each case it is usually down to the level of configurability, security and service that you subscribe to that will determine the cost.

 Responsibilities and liabilities